sasalatart/open-sir/README.md

 # open-sir

-Open-SIR is an Open Source Python project for modeling pandemics using Compartmental Models, such as the widely used [Susceptible-Infected-Removed (SIR) model](http://rocs.hu-berlin.de/corona/docs/forecast/model/#classic-sir-dynamics).
+Open-SIR is an Open Source Python project for modeling pandemics and infectious diseases using Compartmental Models, such as the widely used [Susceptible-Infected-Removed (SIR) model](http://rocs.hu-berlin.de/corona/docs/forecast/model/#classic-sir-dynamics).

+The current stage of the software is *Alpha*.

 ## Features
 - Model the behavior of infectious diseases